For use by Aurora Public Schools employees

 - Ensure passenger/student conduct is consistent with safe vehicle operating practices and CDE Regulations.

-- Clean and fuel the MFASB prior to parking in the Transportation Department lot.
+- Clean and fuel the MFSAB prior to parking in the Transportation Department lot.

 - Park the MFSAB in designated parking spaces on the south side of the Transportation Department maintenance facility upon return.